zeruhur/plerion/_solo_spacefarer/01_intro.md

 - _Solo Roleplaying: A brief introduction_ by Alex Yari https://t.ly/oM_l6
 - _Solo RPG Basics_ https://t.ly/f62eq

-If you want to try something simpler before embarking on a modular, procedural game like this, I have written Loner, a very light Solo-RPG written with beginners in mind.
+If you want to try something simpler before embarking on a modular, procedural game like this, Zotiquest Games published _Loner_, a very light Solo-RPG written with beginners in mind.
 It's free! https://zeruhur.itch.io/loner-2nd-edition

-## Kickstart
+## Kickstart Your Adventure

-In this game, you are the protagonist of your adventure, where your wit, strength, and luck will help you overcome obstacles and achieve your goals.

-Your character embarks on their adventure on a planet surrounded by unexplored starry expanses generated at random.
-Follow the story that unfolds from your actions, but don't forget to be creative and make choices along the way.
-Your gaming experience depends on how you choose to tackle these challenges.

-If you've never played an RPG or even a solo RPG before, you might be wondering what to do once your character is generated!
+If you've never played an RPG or even a solo RPG before, you might be wondering what to do!
 Here are some guidelines to kickstart your adventure:

 1. **Create a Character:** Before beginning the game, create your character following the core rules.
 2. **Choose a Path:** will give you a role, additional resources and more background to immerse yourself in the game universe.